enyo/enyo.github.io/_posts/2016-02-05-flashlights.md

 I just released my Solo EP «Flashlights» and built a page to promote its first single of the same title.
-Since the page itself is a bit more than a collection of links, and interacts with the video playing in the background, I figured that some might be interested in gaining some insight into the build process.
+Since the page itself is a bit more than a collection of links, and interacts with the video playing in the background, I figured that it might be of interest to some people to gain insight into the build process.

 So first things first: go to [meno.fm/flashlights](http://www.meno.fm/flashlights/) and watch the video to see the effects in action.
 Unfortunately it is built to be viewed for Desktop, so if you are on mobile you will only be able